TStesco/tstesco.github.io/_posts/2016-07-26-aquaponics-waterloo.md

 <p>System 2 was designed to be a mobile aquaponics book shelf that we could wheel around for demonstrations on campus.
 It consisted of a: fish tank, biofilter, hydroponic tank, light fixture, pump, air blower, tubing, and wooden frame on casters. (see figure below).</p>

 <div style="text-align: center;">
-{% include captioned-image.html url="system_2_1.jpg" description="Fig 3: Aquaponic system 2 in 2016." style="height: 500px;" %}
+{% include captioned-image.html url="system_2_1.jpg" description="Fig 3: Aquaponic system 2 in 2016." style="height: auto; width: auto; max-height: 700px;" %}
 </div>

 <p>The water traveled from the fish tank to the biofilter (which was a compartment in the lower tank that was filled with expanded clay pellets) then was pumped up to the deep water hydroponic tank where the plants (siting in mesh pots on a floating raft) would uptake the nitrate and other nutrients.
 Finally the water would be drained to the fish tank and be aerated.</p>
 <div style="text-align: center;">
-{% include captioned-image.html url="system_2_2.jpg" description="Fig 4: Deep water culture grow bed with plants on floating rafts." style="height: 500px;" %}
+{% include captioned-image.html url="system_2_2.jpg" description="Fig 4: Deep water culture grow bed with plants on floating rafts." style="height: auto; width: auto; max-height: 700px;" %}
 </div>

 <h3 class="section-heading">Issue: custom built tanks</h3>